 Millions of Americans have high blood pressure, also known as hypertension.
 It is the most common risk factor for heart attack and stroke.
 High blood pressure can also lead to kidney failure, aneurysm (weakening or bulging of blood vessel walls), damaged blood vessels in the eyes, and vascular dementia (the second leading cause of memory loss and thinking problems).
 Unfortunately, barely half of Americans with high blood pressure have it under control.

 First, some background information.
 Blood pressure is the force exerted on the arteries by a wave of blood propelled from the heart.
 It is given as two numbers, each measurement recorded in millimeters of mercury (mm Hg), like 122/78.
 Systolic pressure (the top number of a blood pressure reading) gauges the pressure in the arteries at systole (SIS-tuh-lee), the instant when the heart contracts and pushes a wave of blood along the arterial tree (think “s” for squeeze).
 Diastolic pressure (the bottom number of a blood pressure reading) is the pressure during diastole (die-AS-tuh-lee), the brief period of relaxation between beats.

-What the new guidelines fail to specify is what is “normal” blood pressure and what is high blood pressure.
-I’m going to stick with the current standard definitions:
+What the 2103 guidelines failed to specify is what is “normal” blood pressure and what is high blood pressure.
+I continue to stick with the current standard definitions: